jeron-diovis/require-package/README.md

 **Default**: `false`

-List of "out-of-package" modules, allowed to be `require`d from inside this package.
+List of "out-of-package" modules, allowed to be `require`'d from inside this package.

 By default, package can not require anything external.